 This saves the time it would take to hire replacement staff, and very importantly, assures employees they are a valuable part of the team.
 Most commonly, a policy will cover each employee on payroll for up to one year.
 This is usually enough time for businesses experiencing interruptions to find solutions to their problem and reopen their doors.

-Not all business interruption insurance policies are the same.
-In addition to the coverage options mentioned above, the right sized policy may also cover certain business utilities, advertising, and similar operational expenses.
+Not all business insurance policies are the same.
+In addition to the coverage options mentioned above, the right sized policy may also cover certain business utilities, advertising and similar operational expenses.
 As business interruption insurance works in conjunction with your property insurance policy, you can maintain comprehensive coverage that covers nearly all types of events that you may face.

 Need help determining how much coverage you need for your business?
 Reach out to the business insurance professionals at Pro Insurance Group to learn more by calling 833.619.0770 or by requesting a quote online.